RShankar/Semantic-Web-for-Genomics/Summaries/microarrays.md

 *In silico* analysis will never substitute for in vitro and in vivo: There are certain dubious assumptions:
 * Genetic reductionism: not all regulation can be inferred from DNA seq, based solely on the syntax of its seq elements.
 This is termed by the authors as "sequence-level reductionism."
+* Computability of complex biochemical phenomena: Protein folding problem is NP complete.
+Robust predictive models that can accurately predict the interactions of thousands or millions of these heterogeneous molecules and transitioniong from DNA to RNA to protein is challenging.
+Not realistic in the near future.
+"Interactional reductionism."
+They are, useful for educational purposes, not for defining future research.
+* Closed world hypothesis: Bioinformatics depends on the availability of a reliable and predictive and complete mechanistic model.
+Since our knowledge is incomplete, any deterministic models will be based on insufficient knowledge and will have behaviors that may diverge substantially and upredictably from those that actually occur.

+Why Microarrays:
 *